 The event will be held at the Cobb County Safety Village, 1220 Al Bishop Drive, Marietta.

 Registration is required.
-Please click here to register your child to attend.
+Please click here to register.

 Frequently Asked Questions